April 21, 2010

-The f8 platform will allow web developers to add a ‘like’ button on their sites, and if you’re a content publisher, face it — you’ll WANT to add that to your site.
-But this HTML iframe will give Facebook access to every site you visit that includes the LIKE button, however those sites won’t be able to *publish* anything on your Facebook wall, for example, unless you specifically permit them to.
+The f8 platform will allow web developers to add a ‘like’ button on their sites, and if you’re a content publisher, face it – you’ll WANT to add that to your site.
+But this HTML iframe will give Facebook access to every site you visit that includes the LIKE button. (those sites won’t be able to publish anything on your Facebook wall, unless you explicitly permit them to.)
 However, FB will still know you’ve been there, and who knows what they’ll do with that information (they’ve declined to specify what they’ll use that information for).
-It seems the only

 - DE-select a checkbox in my Facebook privacy settings that FB has already turned on without my consent

 - Find a list of partner applications at Facebook and manually block each application from within Facebook

 - Visit each partner’s web site and click a “no thanks” link

 - Convince every one of my hundreds of Facebook friends to do the same.
 One friend not complying will undo all the work I do myself.